jpeyret/pynoorm/README.rst

 A Binder abstracts differences in the underlying database's bind variable syntax and also grabs bind variables from a list of arguments, using dict, then attribute lookup.

+Using native database binds also allows it to protect you against SQL injection attacks.

 Simple **sqlite3** example::

     from pynoorm.binder import Binder